christ-offer/fastapi-htmx-llm-playground/README.md

 ## Description

-Chatbot built using Python - Served with FastAPI and HTMX

-* History is in practice in memory. (save to file with /save)
+FastAPI/HTMX Chatbot, for deploying to [Deta Space](https://deta.space/)

 * Requires usage of /commands to save on tokens from system messages and function params. /commands send the message to different agents based on the command with their specific system message and function params.
 * The UI is regular HTML but with HTMX for the dynamic parts.
 * Has both OpenAI and Anthropic models available

 ## TODO
-- [ ] Add database for users and history
+- [ x ] Add database for users and history (works on deta.space)
 - [ ] Add user auth
 - [ ] Add user preferences (api-keys, system messages, etc)
-- [ ] Get streaming to work. (the chatbot streams in cli atm, but not managed to get FastAPI/UI to stream yet)

 ## Functions

-* /help - lists all available commands
 * /csv - csv handler
 * /python - python interpreter
-* /kb - knowledge base handler [read, write, list]
-* /history - history handler [read, write, list] - Useful if you only want to summarize history
 * /write - file writer chooses between `data/`, `data/code/` and `data/code/projects` depending on what it's asked to write
 * /read - file reader
 * /edit - file editor (takes line range, text)
 * /wikidata - wikidata sparql handler
-* /image - image to text captioner
 * /scrape - web scraper
 * /claude - Use anthropics model (100k token window)
-* /save 'filename' - saves entire conversation history to file in history folder

 ### Coding Assistant commands